t-aus-m/MPQUIC-deadline-aware-streams/draft-tjohn-quic-mpquic-deadline-aware-streams.md

 ## Adaptive Forward Error Correction (FEC)

 DMTP optionally uses Adaptive FEC as proposed in {{QUIC-AFEC}} to reduce the need for retransmissions in networks with random losses.
 When using {{QUIC-AFEC}}, the Tag Type of the FEC_Tag MUST be set to 1 in order for the FEC to work in a {{MP-QUIC}} and DMTP environment.
+This indicates Long Flow Usage which in turn implies that both source symbol packets and repair symbol packets MUST contain the FEC_Tag frame, which is necessary for matching repair symbol packets to their respective source symbol packets after sending them via different paths.
 FEC Packets SHOULD be sent via another path then the source data, it is however RECOMMENDED to send the FEC data via the retransmission path.
+The coding rate is chosen on a per-stream basis.

 ## Smart Retransmissions

+//: # TODO: Describe the goal and design of smart retransmissions briefly

 ## Path Metrics

+//: # TODO: Describe, which path metrics are necessary for DMTP to work and how they will be

+###

 # Extension of Multipath Extension of QUIC